Discover 10 Hidden Features and Shortcuts in OS X Lion

 1. Inverted Scrolling

-2. File Transfer with "AirDrop"
+2. File Transfer with AirDrop

 • AirDrop does not require any setup or configuration.

-• AirDrop automatically discovers computers (within the same Wifi network) when they are near.
+• AirDrop automatically discovers computers (within the same Wi-Fi network) when they are near.

 • AirDrop needs to be selected in order to be detected.
-By un-selecting AirDrop, your computer will not be discovered.
+By unselecting AirDrop, your computer will not be discovered.

-3. Keep copies of Files with "Versions"
+3. Keep Copies of Files with Versions

-• Revert to last opened,
+• Revert to the last opened version,

 • Browse (in Time Machine mode) to select the version you are looking for,